-- 65 The Walking with Micah project has been a journey of learning, which has drawn on many sources.
-Attention to the Biblical witness, in its various contexts, and a variety of theological perspectives from across the world have provided key elements and these have been set alongside contemporary writings about justice, our Church's history with issues of justice, personal experience, especially attending to voices not normally heard, and examining justice seeking practices adopted within and beyond the Church. - 66 The following section includes learning from what we bring from our own history and hymnody, a theology of Methodism and justice, learning from recent justice conversations in churches, and current Methodist justice work.
+- 29. The Walking with Micah project has been a journey of learning that has drawn on many sources.
+Attention to the biblical witness, in its various contexts, and a variety of theological perspectives from across the world have provided key elements and these have been set alongside contemporary writings about justice, our Church's history with issues of justice, personal experience especially attending to voices not normally heard and examining justice-seeking practices adopted within and beyond the Church. - 30.
+The following section includes learning from our own history and hymnody, a theology of Methodism and justice, learning from recent justice conversations in churches and current Methodist justice work.